Lullabies for the Modern Mother

 The singing of lullabies has been a universally observed practice in nurturing children.
 Yet, as our society rapidly shifts away from traditions and becomes increasingly automated, fewer and fewer children are receiving this gift.

 Cultures around the world have used lullabies throughout history, and we now need them more than ever.

-We will take a sound healing-inspired approach as I guide you through core aspects of this ancient and universal practice.
+Join us, as we take a sound healing-inspired approach to explore core aspects of this ancient and universal practice and additional creative possibilities.

 It’s an art that goes beyond notes and words.

 To admit that life is tough for you at the moment – whatever the reason – and to honor that you are nonetheless doing your best, to express thoughts that comfort you in your own struggles so that you can extend this calmer presence to your child, so that you can model how to self-regulate and transition, to model self-soothing and nurturing, to connect with the deepest of love that lies within you – for yourself and for your child – and then offer it through sound, regardless of any perceived imperfections, this is all part of the beauty of lullabies.